10 Days of Prayer

 Sermon Ideas:

-Have a pastor, elder, or prayer leader preach a short sermon about some of the Christian virtues highlighted in the 2024 Ten Days of Prayer materials.
+Single Sermon: Have a pastor, elder, or prayer leader preach a sermon about how we can live out the principles of the Lord’s Prayer.

 [OR]